arbiben/plt/README.md

 	- Aliasing file/direc/string to be recognized as ID's of a certain struct type
 	- Casting from one type to another- we may need to create specific functions for that
 	- Not have required ordering to variables- functions - structs
 	- Using structs as types: for example "bigint i?"
+	- Declaraing and initializing variables outside of functions
+	- Declaring and initializing variables as a one liner including an operation (i.e. int x = new_arr[0]